 Client retention rate

-Client retention, like rebooking, is also measured in time.
+Client retention rate, like rebooking, is also measured in time.
 If your client doesn’t make a future booking within 24 hours of their last appointment but they do book again, they are considered retained.

-The key to retention is creating loyal clients by providing high quality service and a fantastic experience.
+The key to client retention is to create loyalty by providing high-quality service and a fantastic client experience.
 Loyal, long-term clients are important for three reasons:

 - They’re your easiest, most predictable source of revenue: They’ve already purchased from you, they already know you and many are likely to continue doing so.

-- They’ll spend more with you because existing customers are less price focussed so you won’t need to offer discounts like you would to attract new customers.
-Plus because they trust you, it’s much easier to upsell and increase your profits.
+- They’ll spend more with you because existing customers are less price-focused so you won’t need to offer discounts like you would to attract new customers.
+When they trust you, it’s much easier to upsell retail and add-on services to further increase your profits.

-- They’re your best form of marketing: Word of mouth is the primary factor behind 20-50% of all purchasing decisions, and referral leads convert around 30% better than leads from other marketing channels.
+- Your current clients are your best form of marketing: Word of mouth is the primary factor behind 20-50% of all purchasing decisions, and referral leads convert around 30% better than leads from other marketing channels.